joelthorner/jQuery-Parallax/README.markdown

 Updates
 -------

+19/09/2017 (joelthorner)
+	- Updated to work with jQuery 3.2.1
+	- Clean demo

+12/6/2012
-12/6/2012 - Fixed a few demo bugs and made easier to use
+	- Fixed a few demo bugs and made easier to use
 	- Fixed a bug that prevented the third section from working
 	- Removed the need to use the adjuster value

+8/5/2012
-8/5/2012 - Fixed height/outerHeight parameter
+	- Fixed height/outerHeight parameter
 	- Smoother effect when scrolling
 	- Fixed positioning with scaled backgrounds
 	- Reduced code
 	- Now passes jsl 0.3.0 without warnings

+26/10/2011
-26/10/2011 - Updated to work with jQuery 1.6.4
+	- Updated to work with jQuery 1.6.4